 Since March 2022 we have managed to evacuate over 200 vulnerable children and their mothers/guardians from war torn areas of Ukraine.

-Save A Child was founded by renowned humanitarian Sally Becker who has been helping to save the lives of children in areas of conflict since 1993.
-Her work has been well-documented, especially in the Balkans and Northern Iraq where she is credited with saving hundreds of lives.
+Save A Child is registered British charity founded in 2015 by renowned humanitarian Sally Becker, who has been helping to save the lives of children in areas of conflict since 1993.